 Candidates presenting themselves at the examinations are expected to dress in professional business attire.
-Candidates who, in the opinion of the Registrar or the examiners, do not dress appropriately will not be permitted to sit the examination as they have not met the requirements for examination.
+Candidates who, in the opinion of the Registrar or the examiners, do not dress appropriately will not be permitted to sit the examination as they have been deemed to have not met the requirements for examination.

 For the viva voce examinations candidates will be required to present their projects to a panel of assessors.
-Candidates will present, in addition to their projects; a completed Project Certification form, field notes, search, calculation sheets and any other documentation used in the preparation of their project.
+Candidates will present, in addition to their projects; a completed Project Certification form, all the required deliverables and any other documentation used in the preparation of their project.